fortana-co/react-dropzone-uploader/README.md

 ### Component Injection API
 If no combination of props controlling styles and text achieves the look and feel you want, RDU provides a component injection API as an escape hatch.
 The `FileInputComponent`, `FilePreviewComponent`, `SubmitButtonComponent`, `DropzoneContentComponent` props can each be used to override their corresponding default components.
 These components receive the props they need to react to the current state of the dropzone and its files (see the __Props Passed to Injected Components__ section below).

-`null`ing these props removes their corresponding components from the render tree.
+`null`ing these props removes their corresponding components.

 The file input and submit button are simple, and it's usually easy to get the right look and feel with the __...Text__ and __classNames__ props.
-For the file preview, these props might not be enough, and in this case you can pass a custom `FilePreviewComponent`.
+For the file preview, these props might not be enough, and in this case you can pass a custom `FilePreviewComponent`, which should be a React component.
 The custom component receives the same props that would have been passed to the default component.

 It's worth noting that `DropzoneContentComponent` receives an `extra` prop, an object containing every callback and piece of state managed by the `Dropzone` itself.
 Overriding this component is the ultimate escape hatch, but also unnecessary except in rare cases.